sdahiyat/senior_thesis/README.md

 - Localized grammar like splicing motifs

-By systematically degrading or modifying these cues, we expose when and why SpliceAI fails, and what sequence logic it has learned to recognize.
+By systematically degrading or modifying these cues, we can learn how much SpliceAI relies on specific features to make its predictions.